Dadido3/noita-mapcap/files/libraries/noita-api/README.md

 ## Usage

-1. Copy this into your mod so you get the following file path: `mods/your-mod/files/libraries/noita-api/README.md`.
+1. Copy this library into your mod so you get the following file path: `mods/your-mod/files/libraries/noita-api/README.md`.
 2. Add the following at the beginning of your mod's `init.lua`:

     ```lua